SpoonX/SxBootstrap/README.md

 ## Warning!
 Please rename your package to `spoonx/sxbootstrap`.
 It has been moved there.

-## New in 1.3
-* Added view helpers
-* Added controller plugin (sxFlashMessenger)

 ## Features
 * Fast
 * Customizable (variables, components, plugins)
 * Works with AssetManager
 * Plenty of ViewHelpers
-* Extendible (run your own less files from bootstrap context to share mixins and variables)
+* Extendable (run your own less files from bootstrap context to share mixins and variables)
 * Compatible, and tested with twitter bootstrap 2.1, 2.2 and 2.3+

 ## Installation